Moving company estimate template: Ultimate guide for businesses

 Step 4: Ask about moving dates

-An industry standard is to charge more during busy seasons, which are typically the summer months and holidays.
+Based on our observations, an industry standard is to charge more during busy seasons, which are typically the summer months and holidays.
 During these times, you can charge twice the average rate.

 You should also set a time limit on the quote you give your customer to make sure that the estimate still applies during the right season.
 To be safe, set the time limit to a maximum of 30 days.